 Lori Rassas is an employment attorney, career coach, and author of The Perpetual Paycheck: 5 Secrets to Getting a Job, Keeping a Job, and Earning Income for Life in the Loyalty-Free Workplace.

 If you have been fired, it may be beneficial to practice how you will describe the situation before you are in an actual job interview.
-Our career coaches are experienced in helping clients prepare for this and other tough job interview situations.
+Please contact me to explore how I can help you to prepare for this or other tough job interview situations.

 Related post: How to Land a New Job After Being Fired